ViewsOnDrugs/science_bot/README.md

   - a search result from a given distribution Twitter list defined on `Settings.mylist_id`.
 * Interacts with users by faving posts from the above.
 * Schedule jobs for any of the above.
-* Send automated debug reports via Telegram
+* Send automated debug reports via Telegram.

 All functions can be used independently.